 - Select an aisle seat to make it easier to get up and stretch throughout the flight.

 - Keep your diabetes supplies close!
 Make sure your medications, insulin, and blood glucose supplies are in your carry-on bag in case your checked luggage gets delayed or lost.
 It’s also a good idea to have copies of your prescriptions or a doctor’s note on hand to help you breeze through those security lines.

 - Wear your most comfortable socks and well-fitting shoes or even closed-toe slippers with a hard sole.

 Catch some Zzz’s

-A study published in the Journal of Sleep Research suggests that a lack of sleep is linked to obesity and other health issues that can impact your diabetes.
+A study published in the suggests that a lack of sleep is linked to obesity and other health issues that can impact your diabetes.
 The National Sleep Foundation (NSF) recommends between 7 to 9 hours of sleep per night for adults.

 When you’re ready for bed, do your best to power down devices such as phones, tablets, and TVs.
 Research from the National Academy of Sciences of the United States (PNAS) suggests that the use of these light-emitting electronics actually disrupts your sleep cycle, which negatively impacts your overall health.

 Did you know that the hormones your body releases when you’re stressed can actually raise your blood sugar?
 This means that learning how to deal with stress can help with daily diabetes management.
 Here are some tips: